dolittle/DotNET.Applications/Documentation/tooling/build_tool.md

 Note that the "Domain" part of the namespace is completely ignored.
 This is because the *Build Tool* is by convention ignoring the first segment of the namespace.
 This is because we think that the first part of the namespace is reserved to indicate the domain area of the type, i.e. "Domain", "Events", "Events.OtherBoundedContext", "Read", "Web", "Policy", etc...
 {{% /notice %}}

-##### "namespaceSegmentsToStrip"
+##### "DolittleNamespaceSegmentsToStrip"
-namespaceSegmentsToStrip can be useful when you want a namespace to have a specific prefix, or if you have a namespace that has a namespace segment which is '.' separated, like for example "Events.Shop".
+DolittleNamespaceSegmentsToStrip can be useful when you want a namespace to have a specific prefix, or if you have a namespace that has a namespace segment which is '.' separated, like for example "Events.Shop".

-If you didn't provide any namespaceSegmentsToString Key-value pairs, useModules is true and you had this *Artifact*:
+If you didn't provide any DolittleNamespaceSegmentsToStrip Key-value pairs, DolittleUseModules is 'True' and you had this *Artifact*:
 ```csharp
 namespace Events.OtherBoundedContext.TheModule
 {